 Save time and stress this school year with these no prep reading response activities - that can be used with ANY fiction book.

 The activities ask students to respond through reading, writing, - including writing poetry - speaking, listening, drawing, interviewing, and more.

 You can use them over and over again throughout the school year - just print and go!

 This is a great book to help build a positive classroom community and a positive self image from the first week of school.
 It has photographs and words from real children describing what they think is the best part of themselves.

 The follow up activity for this book is a no-brainer and makes a great lesson for the first week of school or to display during Open House.

 Have students photograph the body part that they think is the best part of themselves (making sure it is school appropriate, of course), and then write about it, using the examples from the book as models.

 A Primary Kind of Life has a freebie for this activity that can be used to display student work.

 This book might not be a good fit for younger students that are really nervous about the first day of school.
-Upper elementary students, who have experienced plenty of first days back to school, will recognize some of their own fears in this book and see them exaggerated in a funny way.
+3rd, 4th, and 5th grade students, who have experienced plenty of first days back to school, will recognize some of their own fears in this book and see them exaggerated in a funny way.

 In this book, a student tells the class about his summer vacation.
 His story is clearly exaggerated - and what kid can't relate to that?